 Our first room looked like it would be right at home in Resident Evil’s Spencer Mansion or Resident Evil 7’s Baker Plantation.
 It was packed with wide eyed taxidermy, distinguished family photos, and various floor tiles bearing crests such like a sword or shield.
 We determined a portion of a combination to a locked door using environmental clues that included stooping down to look at the room from the same viewpoint as a prominently placed statue.
 I was actually able to suss out the door code before the final clue was discovered and we proceeded to our next challenge.

 This time, we found ourselves in a small portion of the Racoon City Police Department.
 The first room was atmospheric but lacked a certain degree of challenge that picked up here.
 There were multiple locked cabinets, a key-coded safe, and hidden items that could be assembled to reveal important clues.
-My teammates did a ton of high-quality sleuthing here and I was more than content to locate clues while they quickly put them together. experience would go with strangers but my teammates were both friendly and clever companions who would have made excellent members of S.T.A.R.S.
+My teammates did a ton of high-quality sleuthing here and I was more than content to locate clues while they quickly put them together.
+I wasn’t sure how the experience would go with strangers but my teammates were both friendly and clever companions who would have made excellent members of S.T.A.R.S.
 We eventually unlocked a hidden doorway which took us to an Umbrella laboratory for our final stretch of sleuthing.

 One thing I really enjoyed about my experience was the difficulty curve of the escape room.
 The laboratory section didn’t hold our hands as much; it hardly left any spare notes around to guide us towards solutions.
 Instead, we focused on smaller details.
 The colors of virus samples and the information on their vials, images revealed when x-ray charts were examined.
 The room wasn’t as lush or atmospheric at the initial mansion setting but made up for it with some of my favorite puzzles.